Richard Taylor (Confederate general): American Civil War

 While training recruits, Taylor received news that he was commissioned as a colonel of the Confederate 9th Louisiana Infantry Regiment.
 The members of the 9th Louisiana voted for Taylor because they thought that with Taylor's connections to President of the Confederate States Jefferson Davis, widower of his late sister Sarah, the unit would be sent out sooner and see battle more quickly.
 On July 20, he arrived in Richmond, Virginia with his regiment and received orders from LeRoy Pope Walker, Confederate States Secretary of War, to board the train and move to take part in the First Battle of Manassas; the 9th Louisiana arrived at Manassas Junction hours after Confederate forces won the battle.

 On October 21, 1861, Taylor was promoted to brigadier general, commanding a Louisiana brigade under Richard S. Ewell in the Shenandoah Valley campaign led by Stonewall Jackson.
 During the Valley campaign, Jackson used Taylor's brigade as an elite strike force that set a rapid marching pace and dealt swift flanking attacks.
 At the Battle of Front Royal on May 23, the First Battle of Winchester on May 25, and finally, at the climactic Battle of Port Republic on June 9, Taylor led the 9th Infantry in timely assaults against strong enemy positions.

 His brigade consisted of various Louisiana regiments, as well as Major Chatham Roberdeau Wheat's "Louisiana Tiger" battalion.
-The undisciplined lot was known for its hard fighting on the battlefield and its hard living outside.
+The undisciplined lot was known for its hard-fighting on the battlefield and its hard living off the battlefield.
 Taylor instilled discipline into the Tigers, and although Major Wheat did not agree with his methods, he came to respect Taylor.

 Taylor subsequently traveled with the rest of Jackson's command to participate in the Seven Days Battles around Richmond.
 Attacks of rheumatoid arthritis left him crippled for days and unable to command in battle.
 For instance, Taylor could not leave his camp and command his brigade around this time.
 He missed the Battle of Gaines Mill, and Col. Isaac Seymour, commanding the brigade in his absence, was killed in action.

 Taylor was promoted to the rank of major general on July 28, 1862.
 He was the youngest major general in the Confederacy.
-When Taylor was promoted over three more senior commanders, they complained of favoritism.
-President Davis wrote them a letter that noted Taylor's leadership capabilities and promise and said that General Jackson had recommended Taylor.
+When Taylor was promoted over three more senior commanders, the other commanders complained of favoritism.
+President Davis wrote them a letter noting Taylor's leadership capabilities and promise, and stating that General Jackson had recommended Taylor.
 He was ordered to Opelousas, Louisiana, to conscript and enroll troops in the District of Western Louisiana, part of the Trans-Mississippi Department, west of the river.